eyedeekay/defcon/03-WHAT_IS_SAM.md

   that socket  will be done with I2P, whether it be an HTTP Client, a connection between bittorrent peers, or any other kind of Streaming communication.

+That all seems pretty complicated written out like that, but it's actually quite straightforward in practice and what you end up with is just a socket, and you can do whatever you would do with a regular socket.
+Applications that use sockets can usually simply substitute a regular socket for a SAM socket and it just works.
+Anything that builds on the socket can be made to build on a SAM socket, and anything that uses the SAM socketed alternative implementation can inherit I2P features.

 ### Make your Code Re-Usable!

 Because of the deliberate similarity to existing streaming and datagram